Families mourn, worry as victims begin to be identified in wake of elementary school shooting

-UVALDE, Texas (AP) — Distraught families gathered at a local civic center and turned to social media to mourn and to make desperate pleas for help finding missing children as the death toll in a gruesome school shooting at a Texas elementary school rose to at least 19 students.
-Authorities said the gunman also killed two adults.
+UVALDE, Texas (AP) — Desperation turned to heart-wrenching sorrow for families of grade schoolers killed after an 18-year-old gunman barricaded himself in their Texas classroom and began shooting, killing at least 19 children and their two teachers.

+Relatives who gathered at a civic center following the shooting Tuesday at Robb Elementary School in the southwestern Texas town of Uvalde pleaded for information and turned to social media for help.
+By Wednesday morning, many were left with the grim reality of an unimaginable horror as the names of the young victims began to emerge.

-By nightfall, names of those killed during Tuesday’s attack at Robb Elementary School in the town of Uvalde began to emerge.
-One man at the civic center walked away sobbing into his phone “she is gone.”
-On the backside of the building, a woman stood by herself, alternately crying and yelling into her phone, shaking her fist and stamping her feet.
+One man walked away from the civic center late Tuesday sobbing into his phone “she is gone.”
+Behind the building, a woman stood alone, alternately crying and yelling into her phone, shaking her fist and stamping her feet.

+All of the dead were in the same fourth-grade classroom, where the shooter barricaded himself and opened fire on the children and teachers, Texas Department of Public Safety Lt.
+Christopher Olivarez told CNN on Wednesday morning .

 Manny Renfro said he got word Tuesday that his grandson, 8-year-old Uziyah Garcia, was among those killed.